mala-lab/Awesome-Deep-Graph-Anomaly-Detection/README.md

 📢 We are excited to announce that we will be hosting a <strong>tutorial</strong> titled 👉 <a href="https://sites.google.com/view/ijcai-tutorial-on-ad/home"><strong>Deep Learning for Graph Anomaly Detection</strong></a><br> at the upcoming <a href="https://2025.ijcai.org/"><strong>IJCAI 2025</strong></a>!

+It will be a half-day tutorial scheduled for the full morning of August 18, 2025 (GMT-4).

 This tutorial is based on our recent comprehensive <strong>survey</strong> in the field.

 ✨ <strong>We warmly welcome everyone to attend!</strong> ✨